obverter/obverter-web/_posts/2022-07-10-heavy-hitters.md

 published: false
 ---

 To the casual observer, baseball doesn't present itself as a particularly impressive or athletic sport.
-And yet — the majority of the mostly-ordinary looking folks playing televised baseball are millionaires...
+And yet, the majority of those mostly-ordinary looking folks playing televised baseball are millionaires...

 <!--more-->

 Further influencing the sport's non-athletic perception is the truth that many — if not most — professional baseball players *don't look like freakish athletes*.
 When a non-baseball enthusiast asks me about the game, one comment often surfaces in some form or another:

-***Why are these guys millionaires?
+**Why are these guys millionaires?
 None of what they're doing looks difficult.
 And it looks like some of these guys are in worse shape than me.***

 And even as someone who's spent about thirty years studying the game — that perception tracks.